Jboghaert/proj-goto-1/README.md

 **Legenda:** Unmarked inputs are given or self-determined, yellow blocks are running in the existing framework of `indefinite_navigation`, and orange/grey-marked items represent the custom blocks developed for GOTO-1.

 ## 1. Input parameters:
 Upon launching GOTO-1, the final arrival point B needs te be defined.
-In particular, two parameters have to be passed by the terminal, respectively defining the lane and a point (distance) within that lane:
+In particular, two parameters have to be passed by the terminal, respectively defining the final lane and a point (distance) within that lane the Duckiebot should be in upon arrival:
 - `goal_input`: of type `tag_id`, this defines the final lane of the arrival point / the final lane the DB should be in upon Shutdown by specifying the AT id that is encountered at the end of that lane,
 - `goal_distance`: of type `int`, this specifies the distance between the last intersection the DB passes and the arrival point B,